John A. Macdonald Legacy Review

 • We are way overdue...

-by Lee Stubbe, almost 3 years ago
+by Lee Stubbe, about 5 years ago

 ....
 In this city, for an initiative aimed at educating white settlers (like me) in Regina about indigenous issues, past and present.